SamBumgardner/Intro-To-Video-Game-Development/about_our_class.md

 ## Example Name
 Hello, I'm Example Name.
 I like to go sailing on the weekends, but my true passion is collecting dryer lint.

+## Corey Rusher
+Yo yo yo, I'm Corey Rusher (or Crusher).
+I can beat anybody in here in CoD, or ping pong mwahahaha.